ibm-cloud-docs/watsonxdata/spark-use-case.md

 # Getting started with Spark use case
 {: #run_samp_file}

-This page demonstrates the procedure to run Spark use cases for {{site.data.keyword.lakehouse_short}} by using Python samples.
+This topic provides the procedure to run Spark use cases for {{site.data.keyword.lakehouse_short}} by using Python samples.
 All the samples are written by using Spark Python APIs.

 ## Prerequisites
 {: #spk_preq}